Dr. Stephen Maturin: “Marine iguanas can’t swim, they’re land animals.”

 Claws: Longer, more muscular claws have allowed them to easily cling tenaciously to algae-covered rocks.

 Tail: They have laterally flattened tails to help them swim and steer their bodies when in the water.

-Snout: Flatter snouts with protruding teeth that are tricuspid, which gives them better grip.
-Their blunted snouts allow them to get these sharp shears right up against the rocks and then tear away the tenacious algae that sticks to them with relative ease.
+Snout: Flatter snouts with protruding teeth that are tricuspid, allowing them to get these sharp shears next to the rocks and tear away the tenacious algae that sticks to them with relative ease.

 “Shrink only in case of emergency” Adaptability